Full Arch Conversion

 - Patient Information/Data Required Prior to Executing Surgery

 - Surgical Advantages to Ensure Primary Initial Stability for Immediate Load Success

 Mentoring IV (M4) is an All-on-X program with live full-arch guided surgery for all attending doctors.
-This program is referred to as “12 Arches in 72 Hours” because all 12 participants will perform full-arch surgery on a partially to fully edentulous patient.
+All 12 participants will perform full-arch surgery on a partially to fully edentulous patient.

 Each patient will leave the institute with either a PMMA or a denture that has been converted chairside during the course.
 This is advanced implant surgery that focuses on surgical and prosthetic considerations that allow clinicians to design and execute a predictable and immediate smile for their patients.

 Prerequisite for M4: Must have placed a minimum of 20 implants and have restored a full arch with either a fixed or removable prosthesis.

 This course will provide you with an understanding of how to successfully execute a full-arch surgery and deliver an immediate provisional the same day.
 Day one includes lectures by Dr. Engel, our laboratory partner, and our partner in guided surgery.
 Also included in day one is a hands-on workshop with computer design and surgical models.